 Tasmania can have some very cold mornings, going below zero degrees.
 If you find that you have lost your natural gas supply during this time, Please contact 1802 111.
 This gas emergency hotline is operated 24/7 and will be able to help you in getting your natural gas going again.

-If you’re working in or around the gas infrastructure, always dial before you dig.
-For more information call 1100.
+If you’re working in or around the gas infrastructure, always contact Before You Dig Australia.

 TGN or your Retailer will contact you directly or via the media, depending on the circumstances.

 If you require any further gas emergency information, please contact your retailer.

 In an emergency (either you smell gas in your home or you are instructed by your retailer or the network provider) follow the instructions below to turn off your appliances and gas meter:

 If you are asked to turn your meter off due to an emergency event, please wait for instructions on when and how to turn your meter back on.